yuhsiang237/yuhsiang237/README.md

 Hi!
 This is YU HSIANG.  👋
-I'm a software developer in Taiwan.
+I'm a software engineer in Taiwan.
 I think the program will affect the next generation greatly.

 Skills: C#, Java, C++ and Javascript ES6